olliw42/fastmavlink/README.md

 For examples please go to [The fastMavlink Library: Examples](examples/).

-In order to use the dialect `xyzdialect`, defined in xyzdialect.xml, include the corresponding header file xyzdialect.h into your project:
+In order to use the dialect `xyzdialect` (defined via a xyzdialect.xml dialect definition file), include the header file xyzdialect.h into your project:

 ```C
 #include "path_to_c_code/xyzdialect/xyzdialect.h"
 ```

 where `path_to_c_code` is the path to the fastMavlink C code on your system.
-Note that you do not include `".../xyzdialect/mavlink.h"` as you would do for pymavlink-mavgen.
-If you would do so with fastMavlink, it would enable the [pymavlink-mavgen mimicry](#pymavlink-mavgen-mimicry).
+Note that you do not include `".../xyzdialect/mavlink.h"` as for pymavlink-mavgen.
+If you would do this with fastMavlink, it would enable the [pymavlink-mavgen mimicry](#pymavlink-mavgen-mimicry).

-The simplest approach is to use the pre-generated C code provided in the `c_library` subfolder.
-If you cloned this repository, the include path would look like `#inlcude "location_of_github_repos/fastmavlink/c_library/xyzdialect/xyzdialect.h"`.
-Alternatively you can generate the C code using the python generator scripts, see [Code Generation](#code-generation), in which case `path_to_c_code` would point to the generator's output directory.
+If you cloned this repository and want to use the pre-generated C code provided in the `c_library` subfolder, then the include path would look like `#inlcude "location_of_github_repos/fastmavlink/c_library/xyzdialect/xyzdialect.h"`.
+If you generated the C code using the python generator scripts, see [Code Generation](#code-generation), then `path_to_c_code` would point to the generator's output directory.

 ## Router ##